snsa-kscc/one-four-four/content/portfolio/zagreb-trail-runners.md

 **About the client**

-Running specialty store located in Zagreb, Croatia.
+A running specialty store located in Zagreb, Croatia.

 **Project**